An Overview Of Our Solution

 Academics in local and national universities or government agencies who have information about potential technical solutions to the problem and willing to interact with the local research group.
 Universidad Nacional Santiago Antunez de Mayolo (students and teachers) provided volunteer advise to the build the artificial wetland, provided sulphate-reducing bacteria, monitored water quality impacts and published results.
 Universidad de San Marcos and Cayetano Heredia (both based in the capital city of Lima) are also conducting assessments of the solution so far implemented in two communities.

 Local governments and NGOs that channel material resources to implement the solution.
-Other communities in the region for whom the solution identified may also work; more specifically two branches of Shallap canal in the neighboring province of Huaraz who have already replicated the solution.
-Instituto de Montaña also provided materials.
+Other communities in the region for whom the solution identified may also work; more specifically two branches of Shallap canal in the neighboring province of Huaraz who have already replicated the solution with financial support from USAID.
 The community provided labor, a major cost of implementation.

 Who adopted the desired behavior(s) and to what degree?
 Include an explanation of how you measured a change in behavior.